 Chief Constance Stanley

-Her most recent promotion was to Chief of Police on March 7, 2016, but she was appointed to Acting Chief of Police since August 24, 2015.
-Chief Stanley has a very impressive resume which includes an Associate’s and Bachelor’s Degree in Criminal Justice; as well as, a graduate of the FBI National Academy, the Southern Police Institute’s Command Officer’s Development Course, and the Senior Management Institute at the Kennedy School of Government.
+Her most recent promotion was to Chief of Police on March 7, 2016, though she was appointed to Acting Chief of Police on August 24, 2015.
+Chief Stanley has a very impressive resume which includes an Associate’s and Bachelor’s Degree in Criminal Justice; as well as a graduate of the FBI National Academy, the Southern Police Institute’s Command Officer’s Development Course, and the Senior Management Institute at the Kennedy School of Government.
 Stanley is very active in several Professional Organizations to include the National Organization of Black Law Enforcement Officers, International Association of Chiefs of Police (IACP), the Police Executive Research Forum, the American Society of Public Administrators, National Association of Women Law Enforcement Executives (NAWLEE) and the National Forum for Black Public Administrators.
 She was also honored by the Lauderhill Regional Chamber of Commerce as a “Woman of Distinction” in January 2014.
 She is a member of the Florida Chiefs of Police Association and a member of the Broward Chiefs of Police Association.
-Most recently, she was appointed as Secretary of the Broward Chiefs of Police Association in January 2018.

 Chief Stanley has been appointed as a member of the Broward County Crime Commission Advisory Board.
 On January 10th, 2019, she was appointed as President of the Broward County Chiefs Association, Chief Stanley is the first female appointee to this association and the second from the city of Lauderhill.

 Chief Stanley is the fifth sibling in a family of eight children, with four of her brothers and sisters all having pursued careers in the Law Enforcement profession.
 Chief Stanley is a proud mother of one and an even prouder grandmother of two.